poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 [audience applauds]

 When I said that, he interrupted me, (and I'm sorry, I don't do pompous British accents well, so you'll just have to transpose it into your own imagination onto what I'm saying), and he said, "I just need to stop you, you have said something so remarkable!"
-He was like a Victorian priest scandalized by seeing a woman pull up her skirt a little bit over her ankles.
+He was like a Victorian priest scandalized by seeing a woman pull up her skirt a little bit above her ankles.

 [audience laughs]

-He said, "I just cannot believe that you would suggest that senior officials, generals in the United States and British government are actually making false claims to the public!
+He said, "I just cannot believe that you would suggest that senior officials, generals in the United States and British government, are actually making false claims to the public!
 How can you possibly say something like that?"

 [audience laughs, applauds]

 And that is not abberational.
-It really is the central view of, certainly, American and British media stars, that when, especially people with medals on their chests, who are called generals, but also high-ranking officials in the government make claims, that those claims are presumptively treated as true without evidence, and that it's almost immoral to call them into question, or question their veracity.
+It really is the central view of, certainly, American and British media stars, that when, especially people with medals on their chests, who are called generals, but also high-ranking officials in the government, make claims, that those claims are presumptively treated as true without evidence, and that it's almost immoral to call them into question, or to question their veracity.

-Obviously, we went through the Iraq war, which was two very sane governments specifically and deliberately lied, repeatedly, to their people, over the course of two years, to justify an aggressive war that destroyed a country of 26 million people.
+Obviously, we went through the Iraq war, which those two very sane governments specifically and deliberately lied, repeatedly, to their people, over the course of two years, to justify an aggressive war that destroyed a country of 26 million people.
 But we've seen it